rlopez93/nienna_renderer/README.md

 * docs.vulkan.org
 * so many KhronosGroup repos, but in particular Vulkan-Samples, glTF-Sample-Assets, Vulkan-Hpp (of course) and Vulkan-Docs
 * the LunarG VulkanSDK
+* HEAVY use of Vulkan Configurator validation layers
 * nvpro-samples/vk_minimal_latest
 * and just Sascha Willems, in general